eesyuen09/tp/docs/DeveloperGuide.md

 Given below is a list of enhancements we plan to implement in future versions of Tuto:

 1. **Bulk attendance marking for entire class:** Currently, tutors must mark attendance for each student individually using `att -m s/STUDENT_ID d/DATE t/CLASS`.
 For a class with 20-30 students, this becomes tedious and time-consuming.
 We plan to add a bulk marking feature that allows tutors to mark attendance for all students in a specific class at once.
 For example, `att -m d/10112025 t/Math` would mark all students enrolled in the Math ClassTag as present for that date.
 This would significantly reduce the time needed to take attendance at the beginning of each lesson.
+2. **Unified student history view (view s/STUDENT_ID):** Introduce a consolidated view command that shows every performance note, attendance record, and fee transaction for the specified student, allowing tutors to review a learner’s full journey without hopping between modules.
+3. **Targeted performance and attendance filters (perf -v / att -v):** Extend the existing view flags to accept optional m/MMYY or t/CLASS_TAG parameters so tutors can zero in on a specific month or class when analysing historical performance or attendance data.

 ### \[Proposed\] Undo/redo feature